 The Best of the Best

 And when the messengers of John were departed, he began to speak unto the people concerning John, What went ye out into the wilderness for to see? a reed shaken with the wind?
 But what went ye out for to see?
 A man clothed in soft raiment?
 Behold, they which are gorgeously apparelled, and live delicately, are in kings' courts.
 But what went ye out for to see?
 A prophet?
 Yea, I say unto you, and much more than a prophet.
 This is he, of whom it is written, Behold, I send my messenger before thy face, which shall prepare thy way before thee.
 For I say unto you, Among those that are born of women there is not a greater prophet than John the Baptist: but he that is least in the kingdom of God is greater than he.
 And all the people that heard him, and the publicans, justified God, being baptized with the baptism of John.
 But the Pharisees and lawyers rejected the counsel of God against themselves, being not baptized of him.
 And the Lord said, Whereunto then shall I liken the men of this generation? and to what are they like?
 They are like unto children sitting in the the marketplace, and calling one to another, and saying, We have piped unto you, and ye have not danced; we have mourned to you, and ye have not wept.
 For John the Baptist came neither eating bread nor drinking wine; and ye say, He hath a devil.
 The Son of Man is come eating and drinking; and ye say, Behold, a gluttonous man, and a winebibber, a friend of publicans and sinners!
-But wisdom is justified of all her children.-Luke 7:24-35***John the Baptist was an Israelite from the tribe of Levi and the only child born to his elderly parents Zechariah (Zacharias) and Elizabeth (Elisabeth).
-The divinely inspired Scriptures of the Holy Bible reveal that John the Baptist lived as a Nazirite (Nazarite), set apart unto God.
-John the Baptist lived some of his life in the wilderness and wore a garment made of camel's hair, and a leather belt around his waist.
-Over 1,400 years before John the Baptist was born to Zechariah and Elizabeth, the Israelites were living in the desert wilderness after being led away from Egyptian slavery and across the divinely parted Red Sea by Moses and his older brother Aaron.
-Moses and Aaron were from the tribe of Levi.
-During the 40th year of their journey to Canaan, the Promised Land, Aaron died and was buried upon Mount Hor, and Moses went upon Mount Nebo.
-The Lord God showed Moses the Promised Land, and Moses died and was divinely buried.
-Joshua, Moses' successor, led his fellow Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
-Over 200 years after Joshua died and was buried in his tribe's portion of the Promised Land, Samson, the Nazirite, judge, and warrior from the tribe of Danwas born, and Samuel, the priest, prophet, judge, and Nazirite from the tribe of Levi, was born.
+But wisdom is justified of all her children.-Luke 7:24-35***John the Baptist was the only child born to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth), Israelites from the tribe of Levi.
+John the Baptist lived as a Nazirite (Nazarite), set apart unto God.
+The divinely inspired Scriptures of the Holy Bible reveal that John the Baptist lived some of his life in the wilderness, and wore a garment made of camel's hair, and a leather belt around his waist.
+Over 1,500 years before John the Baptist was born to Zechariah and Elizabeth, Miriam and her younger brothers Aaron and Moses were born into the tribe of Levi.
+When Moses was 80 years old and Aaron was 83, they led the Isaelites away from Egyptian slavery, across the divinely parted Red Sea, and into the desert wilderness of Shur, according to the commands of the Lord God.
+During their 40-year journey through the desert wilderness, Miriam the prophetess died and was buried in Kadesh, in the desert wilderness of Zin.
+Upon Mount Hor, 123-year-old Aaron the priest died.
+When Moses went upon Mount Nebo, the Lord God showed Moses the Promised Land, and 120-year-old Moses the prophet died and was divinely buried.
+Joshua, Moses' successor from the tribe of Ephraim, led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
+Over 200 years after 110-year-old Joshua died and was buried in his tribe's portion of the Promised Land, Samson, the Nazirite, judge, and warrior from the tribe of Jacob's 5th born son Danwas born, and Samuel, the priest, prophet, judge, and Nazirite from the tribe of Levi, was born.
 Over 75 years after Samson died and Samuel died, Elijah, the prophet was born.
 Elijah had a hairy appearance and wore a leather belt.
-Over 800 years after Elijah went up into heaven by a whirlwind, Elizabeth was carrying John the Baptist in her womb.
-During the 6th month of pregnancy, Elizabeth received a visit from her relative Mary, a virgin pledged to wed Joseph the carpenter.
-Before Mary visited Elizabeth, Jesus the Christ, the Son of God, was conceived of the Holy Spirit in Mary's womb when Mary was a virgin.
+Over 800 years after Elijah was at the Jordan River and went up into heaven by a whirlwind, Elizabeth was carrying John the Baptist in her womb.
+During the 6th month of John the Baptist being in Elizabeth's womb, the Lord God sent the angel Gabriel to Elizabeth's relative Mary, a virgin.
+The angel Gabriel explained to Mary that the Son of the Most High, the Son of God, would be conceived of the Holy Spirit in Mary's womb and Mary was to name the Son Jesus.
+Meanwhile, Mary, a virgin, was pledged to wed Joseph the craftsman.
+After speaking with the angel Gabriel, Mary went to visit Elizabeth.
 As Mary arrived at Elizabeth's home, Elizabeth heard Mary's voice, and John the Baptist leapt in Elizabeth's womb, and Elizabeth was filled with the Holy Spirit.
-Months after John the Baptist was born to Zechariah and Elizabeth, Jesus was born in Bethlehem in Judea, into the tribe of Judah, to Mary and her Joseph when Mary was a virgin.
-After Joseph, Mary and Jesus stayed in Egypt for a short while, they lived in Nazareth in Galilee.
-Inhabitants of Nazareth were called Nazarenes.
+Moreover, after Jesus was conceived of the Holy Spirit in Mary's womb when Mary was a virgin, an angel of the Lord explained the divine conception to Joseph and told Joseph to name the Son Jesus.
+Months after John the Baptist was born to Zechariah and Elizabeth, Jesus the Christ was born in Bethlehem, Judea, into the tribe of Jacob's 4th born son Judah to Mary and her Joseph when Mary was a virgin.
+After Joseph, Mary and Jesus stayed in Egypt for a short while, they lived in Nazareth, Galilee.
+Inhabitants of Nazareth were identified as Nazarenes.
 Jesus was not a Nazirite, and was not under the dietary restrictions of a Nazirite.-Genesis 11:26-50:26, Exodus, Numbers 6:1-27, 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-16:31, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings 1:1-2:12, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, Matthew, Mark, Luke, John, Acts 1:1-26

 Sunday, February 28, 2016